-With hay fever season looming, it’s time to look at ways you can prevent and alleviate nasty side effects.
+With hay fever season looming, it’s time to look at ways you can prevent and alleviate its irritating seasonal symptoms.

 Hay fever is an allergic reaction to naturally occurring pollens in the air that our body detects as harmful, triggering the release of histamines.
 Unfortunately, this detection system causes symptoms of itchiness, sneezing, nasal congestion and watering eyes.

 While treatment usually involves a round of medicine and nasal sprays, you could avoid these costly cures completely by trying our seven simple remedies:

 Consuming local honey is a fantastic treatment for hay fever due to the desensitising nature of its main component – bee pollen.
 Using honey from your local area will provide the best protection against possible allergens.
 Remember to avoid sugary drinks during the cold and flu season, as they suppress immunity.
 Opt instead for this warming honey drop.

 Vitamin C is a great natural antihistamine.
 Found in oranges, lemons and grapefruits – as well as berries and other citrus fruits – the powerful cold and flu fighter also contains bioflavanoids, which assist in decongesting your sinuses.
 High doses of vitamin C also help alleviate symptoms effectively and quickly.

 Garlic has a ton of health benefits, so adding it your diet will help your body in numerous ways.
 Acting as a powerful decongestant, garlic helps clear nasal passages and treat respiratory infections, making it a great natural remedy for hayfever.

 Join the turmeric trend and ingest the powerful spice as often as you can.
 Turmeric contains strong anti-inflammatory properties, meaning it can alleviate allergic reactions before they occur.
 A 2008 study published in the journal Molecular Nutrition and Food Research found that turmeric prevented the release of histamine from mast cells.